-^{}In some districts the number of hotels was below the statutory number; in these districts the total number of hotels less than the statutory number was 418.
+\ In some districts the number of hotels was below the statutory number; in these districts the total number of hotels less than the statutory number was 418. t Four of these hotels have not yet been awarded compensation.

 No reduction of any licensed premises is allowed in any licensing district in which the number of licensed premises is below the statutory number, but new licenses may, until 1917, be granted in such districts provided that a majority of the electors vote in favour of the increase, and that at least one-third of the number of electors on the roll record their votes.
 The statutory number varies yearly with the change of the population.
-The number of hotels below the statutory number in the districts referred to for the year 1913 was 737.
+The number of hotels below the statutory number in the districts referred to for the year 1914 was 1008.